Inbestigator/pokedex/README.md

 ## Deploying

-When you're ready, this bot is intended to be deployed on [Vercel](https://vercel.com)
+When you're ready, you can try to deploying the bot.
+See [the deploying guides](https://dressed.js.org/docs/guide/deploying) for more information.

 You can check out
 [the GitHub repository](https://github.com/inbestigator/dressed) - your feedback